dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 Rather than performing batch processing (analyzing data that's already been stored), we can adapt our Spark + ML.NET app to instead perform real-time processing with structured streaming.

-Check out SentimentAnalysisStream.cs to see the adapted version of the sentiment analysis program that will determine the sentiment of text live as it's typed into a terminal.
+Check out SentimentAnalysisStream in the [MachineLearning folder](../) to see the adapted version of the sentiment analysis program that will determine the sentiment of text live as it's typed into a terminal.